All activities are planned by the members who act as planners, convenors, presenters and/or hosts for study groups.

 Convenor: Paul Lunberg

-The group meets at the home of Paul Lunberg, 411 Wakefield Quay at 9.30 each 1st and 3rd Thursday
+At Wakefield Quay Nelson at 9.30 each 1st and 3rd Thursday

 Viewing and discussion of presentations on various topics of interest from TED Talks on Youtube.